 Where to Buy Matcha Green Tea

-The only thing is, you have to get your hands on some decent matcha.
+The only thing is, you first have to get your hands on some decent matcha.

 If you spend $30 on high-grade organic matcha, of course it will taste amazing.

-To make this recipe, I recommend you use decent quality matcha that isn’t bitter.
+To make this matcha latte recipe, I recommend you use decent quality matcha that isn’t bitter.

 If you search for matcha on Amazon Japan, there are a lot of choices.
-My guess is that the majority of the matcha available online isn’t very good quality.
+Though, my guess is that the majority of the matcha available online isn’t very good quality.

-This time I don’t think I’m being snobbish, just honest.
+This time I don’t think I’m being snobby, just honest.

 Nagata-san, the owner of The Matcha Tokyo, told me that it’s very difficult to make good tasting matcha that’s sweet.